burnpiro/erdem.pl/content/posts/2022/2022-04-integrated-gradients/integrated-gradients.md

 ### Baselines

-In recent years there was discussion about replacing constant color baseline with an alternative.
+In recent years there was discussion about replacing the constant color baseline with an alternative.
 One of the first propositions was to add Gaussian noise to the original image (see [Fig. 4a](#figure-4)). __Gaussian baseline__ was introduced by Smilkov et al. [[2]][smilkov2017smoothgrad] and used a Gaussian distribution centered on the current image with a variance $\sigma$.
 This variance is the only parameter when tuning the method.
 Another baseline is called __Blur baseline__ and uses a multi-dimensional gaussian filter (see [Fig. 4b](#figure-4)).
 The idea presented by Fong and Vedaldi [[3]][fong2017interpretable] blurred version of the image is a domain-specific way to represent missing information and therefore be a valid baseline according to the original definition.
 Inspired by the work of Fong and Vedaldi, Sturmfels et al. [[4]][sturmfels2020] introduced another version of the baseline, which is based on the original image.
 This baseline is called the __Maximum Distance baseline__ and creates a baseline by constructing an image with the largest value of the $L1$ distance from the original image.
 The result of that can be seen in [Figure 4c](#figure-4).
 The problem with the maximum distance is that it doesn't represent the "absence of feature".
 It contains the information about the original image, just in a different form.
 In the same work, Sturmfels et al. created another baseline called __Uniform baseline__.
 This time, the baseline doesn't require an input image and uses only uniform distribution to generate a baseline (see [Fig. 4d](#figure-4)).
 The problem with selecting a baseline is not solved, and for any further experiments, the "black image" baseline is going to be used.

 <figure id="figure-4">
     <img src="ig_baselines.png" alt="IG Baselines"/>